-Grades are based on the independent learning activities below which provide practice toward, and assessment of, the learning outcomes of this course.
+Grades are based on the independent learning activities below, which provide practice toward and assess this course's learning outcomes.
 The grade weighting for each assignment is provided in the right-hand column.
 Specific due dates are given in the Course Overview above.